-Have you lost your job as a result of COVID-19?
+Has the market changed in your area?
 There could be ways to negotiate a reduction on what you’re paying for your home.
 Here’s how to write a rent reduction letter.

 COVID-19 may have caused you to lose your job or work fewer hours.
 Maybe your employer has asked you to defer your salary for a period.
+Perhaps your local market has changed in the last six months.
 Whatever the circumstance, encountering financial difficulties can be stressful – but so is asking for a reduction in one of your most significant bills – rent.

 If you’re struggling to pay your rent, it’s worth asking your landlord/property manager for a temporary reduction in what you’re paying.

 Many tenants around Australia are out of work or facing reduced hours/pay for the foreseeable future.
 That said, plenty of renters won’t be able to pay their full rental amount.
 So what’s an acceptable rent reduction amount, and how do you ask for it in a letter or email?

 At this point in 2021, if you haven’t been affected financially by COVID-19, then you should continue to pay your rent as per usual to the full amount and on time.
 But if you have had your income reduced, or seen a fall in the number of hours you can work, you’re within your rights to approach your landlord for a rent reduction.

 A landlord will know that it’s better financially to accept less for a short-term period in exchange for a happy, long-term tenant.
 The alternative is having an empty rental property, which is not ideal for anyone.

 Important: When you ask for a rent reduction, do it calmly and respectfully.
 When you write a letter or email to your landlord/property manager, be as reasonable and polite as possible.

 What to include in your rent reduction letter

 - How much money have you lost?
 Include details about your financial situation and how much your income has fallen as a result of the crisis.